tacticlaunch/cursor-bank/README.md

 ```

 This will automatically:
-1. Clone the required files from the repository
-2. Copy the `.cursor/rules` directory to your project
+1. Copy the `.cursor/rules` directory to your project
-3. Create a `memory-bank` directory in your project root
+2. Create a `memory-bank` directory in your project root

 <details>
 <summary>Other options</summary>